-g.
+- g.
 Disqualification under Childcare Act 2006: The school will check that all applicants for teaching, teaching assistant and administrative positions are not disqualified from looking after children under the Childcare Act 2006.
 This has been our practice since September 2015 effective for such staff appointed since September 2015.
-In addition the school requires all staff to complete a Disqualification Declaration form.
+In addition the school requires all staff to complete a Disqualification Declaration form. - h.

-h.
 Checks on Employment/ Residence Overseas: Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools and colleges, this includes obtaining (via the applicant) an enhanced DBS certificate (including barred list check) even if the individual has never been to the UK.
-In addition the School will seek criminal records information from the police authorities in the relevant country/ies and/or certificates of good conduct from the relevant embassy/ies.
-Such documentation will be required for all countries in which the person has either lived and/or worked for a period of 3 months or more in the last 10 years.
+In addition the School will seek criminal records information from the police authorities in the relevant country/ies and/or certificates of good conduct from the relevant embassy/ies or a person employed in a professional capacity such as professor, priest, lawyer, doctor, engineer etc. Such documentation will be required for all countries in which the person has either lived and/or worked for a period of 3 months or more in the last 10 years.
 This applies to all new appointments after 1 September 2018; prior to this period overseas in the last 5 years were checked.